 The Plan will include an action plan and draft commissioning and collection management procedures, based on best practices and tailored to Kelowna’s unique context.

-Engagement for the Public Art Plan was initiated through the Parks Master Plan survey and will continue throughout 2023.
+Engagement for the Public Art Plan was initiated through the spring Parks Master Plan survey and will continue throughout 2023.

 If you would like to be kept informed about this project and the associated engagement opportunities, please use the sign-up link at the bottom of the page and check the Arts and Culture box.